 I just laid my cuttings in a seedling tray that I plan to plant them in later and left them to dry.

 If you wish, you can use a rooting powder, but this is not necessary.
 The leaves can also be stuck into the soil, but they will grow just fine laying on the top, too.

 Watering is tricky.
-I used the mist setting on my hose nozzle to give the cuttings just a light mist every few days or when the soil was starting to dry out.
+I used the fine mist setting on my hose nozzle to give the cuttings just a light mist every few days or when the soil was starting to dry out.

+I use shallow clay pots to plant my stem cuttings and tiny seedling trays for my leaf cuttings.
 The largest of my baby plants got to about 4 inches tall in about three weeks, so they were ready to go into their planters right way.

 I put the smaller rooted cuttings into some 3 inch seedling pots that I had saved from a recent shopping trip for vegetable seedlings.
 They are a good size for these tiny plants and will give them some room to grow without having too much soil.

-More baby succulent plants as well as a few leaf cuttings that have just started to root but not yet grown the babies.
+You can see from this photo that I still have more baby succulent plants as well as a few leaf cuttings that have just started to root but not yet grown the babies.

 - Echeveria derenbergii – Painted Lady